 Our Management practice is to provide training and recommendations for the mills that source from estates located near HCV and primary forests or other protected areas such as peatlands.

-We incorporate HVC and HCS training in our Shared Value Programme (SVP) workshops and Priority Supplier Engagement Programme (PSEP) visits, conducted at mills that have been prioritised through our Mill Prioritistion Programme, which is an assessment conducted on all new mills that enter our supply chain to evaluate their potential risks.
+We incorporate HCV and HCS training in our Shared Value Programme (SVP) workshops and Priority Supplier Engagement Programme (PSEP) visits, conducted at mills that have been prioritised through our Mill Prioritisation Programme, which is an assessment conducted on all new mills that enter our supply chain to evaluate their potential risks.

 In addition, we also carry out ground verifications to supplier mills and estates through the Priority Supplier Engagement Program (PSEP).
 During PSEP visits, we give recommendations and action plans to reach Apical’s requirement on compliance.
 As follow up, we monitor suppliers’ action plans based on their activities.

 Apical Group is in Phase 1 of implementing Sustainability Assurance & Innovation Alliance (SUSTAIN), which is an initiative that brings together multiple stakeholders to collaboratively drive innovation in addressing landscape-level sustainability issues across the palm oil supply chain.

 The purpose of SUSTAIN is to improve sustainability assurance through collaboration with stakeholders by using technological innovations to collect data, and monitor, verify and communicate supply chain risk and progress of NDPE policy compliance to ensure bio-diversity conservation.